yldio/disclosure/README.md

 - Reliability
 - License

-Each has a weight of 1, so each represent roughly 33% of the final score.
+Each has a weight of 1, so each represents roughly 33% of the final score.

 ### Security
 The criteria of `Security` for public modules is: